 However, since most bat species are insectivorous (insect eaters) you may be worried that the bats might try to eat your bees.
 Luckily, you don’t have to choose between the two due their scheduling difference.

-Because bats are nocturnal, they don't typically don’t eat bees who are already tucked in to their hive for the night.
+Because bats are nocturnal, they don't typically eat bees who are already tucked in to their hive for the night.
 Bats primarily eat moths, nocturnal mosquitoes, leafhoppers, and beetles.
+Bats and bees have a different schedule are rarely overlap!

 Bats will rid your garden of these pests during the night, and diurnal (daytime) insects like bees and butterflies will be free to pollinate during the day.